Musaeus College: Early history

-Higgins’ historical studies induced her to study Buddhism and in her later years Higgins was engaged in the task of compiling books on Buddhism “Poya Days” and “Jataka Mala” (a translation of the Jataka Stories) are two of her popular books.
+Higgins’ historical studies induced her to study Buddhism.
+In the later years of her life, she was engaged in the task of compiling books on Buddhism.
+“Poya Days” and “Jataka Mala” (a translation of the Jataka Stories) are two of her popular books.
 Higgins had planned to issue a series of plays called “Ceylon Historical Plays”.
-She published one or two of them and they were even acted out under her own supervision by the girls of Musaeus College.
-Her simplicity of style had a special appeal to children for whom most of her books were written.
+She published one or two of them and they were acted out under her own supervision by the girls of Musaeus College.
+Her simplicity of style had a special appeal to children.

 As a social religious worker, Higgins was held in high esteem.
-Her life was entirely devoted to the cause, which she represented.
-In later years, she was not in the best of health-due to a life of strenuous hard work.
-The climate of Colombo did not agree with her and during the greater part of the year she lived at “Musaeus Cottage”, Diyatalawa.
-Later she was compelled to give up the principalship of the school and become the director.

-During the last few days Higgins was seriously ill.
-She had more than one relapse and her condition continued to give anxiety.
-At the time of her death, her niece, Miss.
-Schneider who arrived from Germany, was personally looking after her, and was by her bedside when she died at the age of 71.
+Her life was entirely devoted to the cause which she represented.
+In later years, the climate of Colombo did not agree with her and during the greater part of the year she lived at “Musaeus Cottage”, Diyatalawa.
+Later she gave up the principalship of the school and become the director.
+At the time of her death, Miss.
+Schneider, her niece who arrived from Germany, was personally looking after her, and was by her bedside when she died at the age of 71 in 1926, after 33 years of service.

-At a time when Western influences were becoming widespread, Higgins encouraged her students to uphold their traditional customs, manners and culture.
-She made religious activities an integral part of the school curriculum.

-After 33 years of service Higgins died in 1926.